drewschield/rattlesnake_w_chromosome/README.md

 Run CODEML on each alignment, calling the respective control file.

 ```
-for control in ./ctl/*.ctl; do codeml
+for control in ./ctl/*.ctl; do codeml $control; done
 ```

 Run `parseCodeml.sh` to write a table of divergence statistics for all of the alignments.
+This calls the `parse_codeml_output.py` script available [here](https://github.com/faylward/dnds), modified to print 'NA's for filtered results.

 ```
 sh parseCodeml.sh > crotalus_anolis_ortholog.autosome.dnds.txt
 ```

+#### Convert of rattlesnake-anole divergence estimates to time

+Run ``

 ### Identification of 1:1 ZW gametologs